Nthenya001/ReactProjects/Quick Start/Add MarkUp and Styles/Readme.md

 React does not prescribe how you add CSS files.
 In the simplest case, you’ll add a `<link>` tag to your HTML.
 If you use a build tool or a framework, consult its documentation to learn how to add a CSS file to your project.
 ```

-You can directly paste this content into your README.md file on GitHub.